What is eCommerce?

 So what is the difference?

 Online marketplaces such as eBay or Amazon give you the ability to sell alongside other sellers.
 While it seems like a promising idea considering you can get your products online somewhat instantaneously, on an already established website that has a high flow of traffic, the downside is that you will lose out on brand awareness, there is high competition, and most importantly, heavy fees.
-If you add up the cost of these fees alone over a period of time, according to the volume of your sales, you could have acquired your own bespoke online shop for a similar amount of money and still have something to show for it.
+If you add up the cost of these fees alone over some time, according to the volume of your sales, you could have acquired your bespoke online shop for a similar amount of money and still have something to show for it.

 Readymade open source eCommerce platforms such as Shopify or Magento allow you to trade over the Internet using the tools to set up an online shop by yourself fairly quickly.
 However, open-source eCommerce web development platforms tend to lack personalisation compared to bespoke websites.
-Furthermore, the monthly costs of running them will build up over time to eventually cost even more than paying for your own website to be professionally developed, just like trading in an online marketplace as we have previously mentioned.
+Furthermore, the monthly costs of running them will build up over time to eventually cost even more than paying for your website to be professionally developed, just like trading in an online marketplace as we have previously mentioned.

 Bespoke eCommerce websites are unbeatable when it comes to flexibility as they are custom-made to suit your needs.